-Table 12: Guideline RSS sensitivities in the middle of the ranges of the gratings.
-See Figure 6 for available ranges.
+Table 12: Guideline RSS sensitivities in the middle of the ranges of the gratings, for S/N=5 in 30 min exposure.
+See Figure 8 for available wavelength ranges.
 The RSS Simulator tool should be used for more detailed calculations.